kevingstewart/f5_sslo_telemetry/observability-tools/loki-graphite-grafana/README.md

             docker run -d --name grafana --restart unless-stopped -p 3000:3000 grafana/grafana

 1. **Install and configure F5 Telemetry Streaming** (stats publisher)<br />
 Use the included **install-f5-ts.sh** Bash script to remotely install the latest F5 Telemetry Streaming package.
 This will download the latest RPM from the Github repository, upload the RPM to the BIG-IP, and then initiate package installation.
-Edit the script and update the "CREDS" field with the correct BIG-IP user:pass information.
-Then run the script, providing the IP of the BIG-IP as an argument.
+Run the script, providing the BIG-IP credentials and IP of the BIG-IP as arguments.
 Example:
     ```
     chmod +x install-f5-ts.sh
-    ./install-f5-ts.sh 172.16.1.83
+    ./install-f5-ts.sh 'admin:admin' 10.1.1.4
     ```

-    Now edit the included **config-f5-ts.json** file and change the StatsdConsumer host entry to point to the IP of the observability server running Graphite/Statsd.
-Use the included **install-ts-config.sh** Bash script to push this configuration to the BIG-IP.
-Edit the Bash script to update the "CREDS" field with the correct BIG-IP user:pass information.
-Then run the script, providing the IP of the BIG-IP, and the path to the config file as arguments.
+    Use the included **install-ts-config.sh** Bash script to push the required Telemetry Streaming configuration to the BIG-IP.
+Run the script, providing the BIG-IP credentials, IP of the BIG-IP, and the IP of the observability server as arguments.
 Example:
     ```
     chmod +x install-ts-config.sh
-    ./install-ts-config.sh 172.16.1.83 config-f5-ts.json
+    ./install-ts-config.sh 'admin:admin' 10.1.1.4 10.1.10.30
     ```

 6. **Install and configure an F5 log publisher** (log publisher)<br />
 Loki aggregates logs collected from the Promtail syslog service.
 To get those logs to Promtail, the BIG-IP must be configured with a log publisher that attaches to the SSL Orchestrator security policy.
 Use the included **install-f5-logpub.sh** script to create all of the requires logging objects on the target BIG-IP.
-Edit the Bash script to update the "CREDS" field with the correct BIG-IP user:pass information, and edit the "SYSLOG" field to point to the IP and port of the server running the Promtail service.
-Then run the script, providing the IP of the BIG-IP and SSLO topology name as arguments.
+Run the script, providing the BIG-IP credentials, IP of the BIG-IP, SSLO topology (short) name, and observability server's Syslog listener IP:port as arguments.
 Example:
     ```
     chmod +x install-f5-logpub.sh
-    ./install-f5-logpub.sh 172.16.1.83 demotopology
+    ./install-f5-logpub.sh 'admin:admin' 10.1.1.4 demotopology 10.1.10.30:1514
     ```

         Optional: Create all of the log objects manually:
         The first command below creates the pool.
 Adjust this to send the IP address of the server running Promtail.
 The secod command creates a remote high speed log destination that points to this pool.
 The third command creates an RFC5424 log formatter.
 The fourth command creates the log publisher; and the fifth command creates a separate log filter to catch and send specific SSL error messages.

-        tmsh create ltm pool loki-syslog-pool monitor gateway_icmp members replace-all-with { 172.16.1.89:1514 }
+        tmsh create ltm pool loki-syslog-pool monitor gateway_icmp members replace-all-with { 10.1.10.30:1514 }
         tmsh create sys log-config destination remote-high-speed-log loki-syslog-hsl-dest protocol tcp pool-name loki-syslog-pool tmsh create sys log-config destination remote-syslog loki-syslog-dest format rfc5424 remote-high-speed-log loki-syslog-hsl-dest tmsh create sys log-config publisher loki-syslog-pub destinations replace-all-with { loki-syslog-dest }